 Anyone who has to declare for the speculation and vacancy tax may be audited.

 - Exemptions and tax credits have been claimed correctly

 - Taxes have been paid correctly

-Read the answers to questions about the speculation and vacancy tax, including the exemptions you may be eligible for and how to declare and pay the tax.
+Find the answers to your questions about the speculation and vacancy tax.